Israel Triumphant; The Chariot of Abinadab

 The miniatures represent one of the greatest visualizations of Old Testament events ever made.
 Some of the stories and their heroes are well known, but there are also accounts of less familiar Israelites who fought for the Promised Land—tales that resonate to this day.
 There are incredibly violent battle scenes in which the implements of war are so accurately depicted they could be replicated.
 And there are scenes of everyday life, love, hate, and envy, as well as adultery, rape, and murder—all set in thirteenth-century France.

 The Philistines have learned that David is now king of all Israel and decide to take action against this new threat.
 David, sanctioned by the heavenly gaze of the Lord, rides forth with his army to deal with the enemy.
 At Baal Perazim (which literally means Baal is broken), the battle begins and the Philistines are utterly defeated.
 David, bearing a blue shield with a golden lion rampart, runs a Philistine horseman through with his javelin.
 The contrast between the well-organized ranks of Israelite cavalry at the left and the chaotic mass of fleeing Philistines at the right testifies to the military superiority of David's forces.
-(2 Kings 5:17–20)
+(2 Samuel 5:17–20)

 The Chariot of Abinadab

 The king seeks to bring the Ark of the Covenant out of the house of Abinadab and into Jerusalem.
 But as David plays his harp at the head of a joyous procession of musicians, he is stopped suddenly by an awful sight.
 Uzzah, the son of Abinadab, reaches out to steady the Ark on the bumpy road.
 For this rashness, the Lord strikes him down where he stands.
 As the tragedy is pointed out to Uzzah's brother, Ahio, the king casts a concerned glance at the Ark.
 He decides to enshrine it temporarily in the house of Obed-Edom, who greets David from his doorway at the right.
 From the heavens, the hand of the Lord blesses Obed-Edom's house.
-(2 Kings 6:2–11)
+(2 Samuel 6:2–11)

 Folio 39r (Latin)